-With increasing numbers of elderly people and a shortage of skilled labor, governments around the world may want to use elderly robots to bridge the gap.
+With increasing numbers of older people and a shortage of skilled labor, governments around the world may want to use robots to bridge the gap.
 While the adoption levels of elderly care robots remain low in comparison to other service robots market segments, the industry has been on the upside in the use of AI-equipped elderly care robots.

 Senior citizens may have difficulty keeping themselves busy and active, and companionships can encourage many seniors to participate in daily activities.
 This is particularly true if they are retired and live alone.
 Leading a secluded life can lead to a lack of desire to keep your home clean, prepare proper meals, and take care of yourself.
 This could lead to depression or the inability to socialize.

 In this article, we will look at some of the top companion and social robots for the elderly.